brotherson67/CalendarApp/README.md

     The Calendar needs to show the hours of the day, add an initial div row to mockup how it should look I can populate the rest of them by using Jquery

+    for calendar create div create fuunction

+    loop the function 9x